developer-friendly/blog/docs/posts/2024/0004-github-actions-dynamic-matrix.md

 date: 2024-03-09
 draft: false
 description: >-
-  Learn how to leverage GitHub Actions to define a dynamic matrix that can parallelize your jobs and increases your CI/CD throughput on-demand.
+  Learn how to leverage GitHub Actions to define a dynamic matrix to parallelize your CI/CD throughput.
+Github Actions Matrix
 categories:
   - GitHub
   - CI/CD